ASSESSOR

 The Office of the Jasper County Assessor (Dawn Hoffman) is responsible for accurately and uniformly determining the market-value-in-use of every property in the county while serving the public with integrity in a helpful, professional and knowledgeable manner.
 This is achieved by using three approaches to value: Cost, Income, and Sales Comparison.
 The State now requires annual adjustments of assessments to reflect changes in the market.
 We encourage you to contact us with any questions or concerns regarding your assessment.

-The agricultural land base rates for tax year 2022 payable in 2023 have been set by the Department of Local Government Finance at $1,500 per acre.
+The agricultural land base rates for tax year 2026 payable in 2027 have been set by the Department of Local Government Finance at $2,120 per acre.

 The calculation to compute the new base rate is supplied in the Ag Land Rate Reference Materials available in the link below.